 Professor Adrian Miller

-Professor Miller is of the Jirrbal people of North Queensland and is the Deputy Vice President Indigenous Engagement and BHP Chair in Indigenous Engagement at CQUniversity Australia.
+Professor Miller is of the Jirrbal people of North Queensland and is the Deputy Vice President Indigenous Engagement and BHP Chair in Indigenous Engagement at CQUniversity Australia as well as co-chairing the Jawun Research Centre.
 His previous appointment was Pro Vice-Chancellor Indigenous Leadership at Charles Darwin University.
 Other previous positions include Academic Director of Indigenous Education and Research and Professor of Indigenous Research at Griffith University, Professor and Head of School at Southern Cross University, Founding Head of the Department of Indigenous Studies at Macquarie University and Deputy Head of School at James Cook University.
-During the past 24 years in higher education, his experience has been in management, leadership, academic program development, teaching and research.
-He has a research track record in competitive grants with both the Australian Research Council and National Health and Medical Research Council grant schemes totaling around $20M.
+During the past 28 years in higher education, his experience has been in management, leadership, academic program development, teaching and research.
+He has a research track record in competitive grants with both the Australian Research Council and National Health and Medical Research Council grant schemes totaling almost $30M.
 He has a strong interest in applied research and twice been awarded the Australian College of Educators Teaching Award.
 Professor Miller has strong leadership experience and proven capacity for achieving positive outcomes for Indigenous communities in health and education.

 Collaborations